 Pros and cons of using Hybrid Cars

 Most car companies in the past decade have embraces the concept of hybrid cars.
 These are cars that can use more than one source of power.
 This simply means that they have an electric powered engine and a petrol or diesel one.
 They are mostly confused with electric cars which only use electric batteries as their only source of power.
-Most people rush to buy hybrid cars due to their numerous benefits economically and to the environment.
+Most people rush to buy hybrid cars due to benefits of hybrid cars economically and to the environment.
 However, hybrid cars have some disadvantages that you need to be aware of before making your purchase.

 - Environment Friendly